A CHEERFUL NIHILIST

 I wasn’t too hungry even though I hadn’t had anything to eat in the entire day.
 Still, I started poking on the baguette and eating bird bites, just because it was there.
 I had also bought the baguette because it was there, and I was supposed to be hungry; after all, it was almost 3 PM and by that time one is supposed to be hungry.

-I got to the street I needed to take to get to a friend’s house.
-It was a more important street than the other streets I had been walking on; it was twice as wide, and the division between incoming and ongoing traffic was marked by an anciently painted and ever-fading white line.
+After a few blocks I got to a more important street than the ones I had been walking on; it was twice as wide, and the division between incoming and ongoing traffic was marked by an anciently painted and ever-fading white line.
 There was also some commerce and short buildings, like five stories high or so.
 I guess you could call it an avenue, but I’m not sure.
 I’m sure it wasn’t a boulevard.
 But avenue, I don’t know.

 To make matters worse, some breadcrumbs fell on their table.
-Things were going south.
-I felt my confidence weakening as two of them looked at me with a who’s this idiot face and another one reached for her cellphone.
-Luckily, I was wearing sunglasses which (sort of) shielded me from the embarrassment, or at least hid my twitching eye.
-The fourth one, who coincidentally was the prettiest one, gave me a gentle smile.
-She seemed to be curious to hear what I had to say.
-Yes!
-My confidence was back.
+I felt my confidence weaken as one of them sneered at me and another one reached for her cellphone.
+Luckily, I was wearing sunglasses which (sort of) shielded me from embarrassment.
+The third one, who coincidentally was the prettiest one, gave me a gentle smile.
+She seemed curious to hear what I had to say.

 I raised my sandwich as if saying cheers, and nodded again.
 The interaction was over.
-I left the scene walking like a movie star from an explosion, looking back wasn’t an option.
-I walked a few meters, and I heard the explosion.
+I left the scene walking like a movie star from an explosion; looking back wasn’t an option.
+I walked a few steps, and I heard the explosion.
 An explosion of laughter that is.
 I didn’t look.
 I smiled.
 Mission accomplished.